 A report published in October 2009 by the Consortium on Chicago School Research at the University of Chicago Urban Education Institute sought to determine what effect this policy of closing schools was having, whether it was positive for students or not.

-The report states, “Since 2001, CPS has closed 44 schools for reasons of poor academic performance or underutilization.
+The report state, “Since 2001, CPS has closed 44 schools for reasons of poor academic performance or underutilization.
 In 2006, CPS modified its school closing policy to focus on “turning around” academically weak schools instead of closing them.
 In a turnaround school, students are allowed to remain in the same building while all or most of the staff is replaced.
 As of 2009, there are 12 turnaround schools in Chicago.”

 Researchers concluded school closings had few effects, positive or negative, on “the achievement of displaced students.”
 Closings did not negatively affect students’ learning nor did it improve achievement of students displaced.
-Only the small number of students that “transferred to academically strong receiving schools and found supportive teachers at these schools made significant gains in their learning.”
+Only the small number of students that “transferred to academically strong receiving schools and found supportive teachers at these schools made significant gains in their learning.” [cont’d.]

 Derrion Albert, a 16-year-old, was brutally beaten and killed outside Christian Fenger Academy High School on September 24, 2009.
 Teachers, students and activists in Chicago attributed his death to the fact that violence in schools has gone up as a result of school closings that have led to the mixing of gangs in schools.
 It seems the death was the product of a dispute between “neighborhood teens” and those from Altgeld Gardens, who had been transferred to Fenger when the school closest to the public housing complex was turned into a military academy.